viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 Product groups can't be fetched if the question form is closed.

+The question finder may return a reference to multiple questions, make sure you know what you are doing, when using a selector for multiple questions.
+In general, it is safe to use `findQuestion` with a selector for multiple questions if:
+* The resulted questions are an endpoint of a customisation:
+  * final shown questions in `conditional`
+  * questions used in `subRequired`
+* You use the result with your own jQuery code

+It is not safe to use mulitple question selectors, if any of the following applies:
+* The question is being used for a condition in `conditonal`
+* The question is used in a helper, which relies on answer comparison or tracking (`noneCheckbox`, `questionHandler`, `answersSelector`)

+Most cases are covered by internal checks and will throw an error if used improperly.

 #### Examples
 ```js
 await custom_js.findQuestion("What is your Job Title?");